FAQ

 The building’s valuable characteristics include its original preserved

 facades on the south and southwest sides.
-Primarily, the building should be
+Primarily, the building will be

 How tall will the new buildings be?

 The area is not a place for high-rise construction, but it has been defined in the master plan as center area with dense urban structure.
 The new buildings must be compatible with the existing buildings in the area in terms of height.
-In Elielinaukio, the line of the eaves on Postitalo must be taken into account in competition proposals.
-In Asema-aukio, the maximum height must be in balance with the height of the railway station’s eaves.
+In Elielinaukio, the line of the eaves on Postitalo is the maximum height.

 The project has been mentioned to improve the safety of city residents.
 How?

 Rearranging the taxi traffic as well as simplifying the pedestrian and cycling routes and connections of Elielinaukio and Asema-aukio Squares will improve the safety of the area and make cycling and walking more pleasant.
-The aim of the architectural competition is to develop the area in such a way that the space will become a meeting place, where people enjoy spending time.
+The aim of the design process is to develop the area in such a way that the space will become a meeting place, where people enjoy spending time.

 Timetable

-Once the competition is resolved, zoning work will begin in the area, after which the plan will be submitted to the City Council.
-Project planning for the site will continue throughout the zoning process, and implementation planning will be launched simultaneously with the preparation of the plan.
+Zoning work has been started and after the process the plan will be submitted to the City Council.
+Target is to put the plan draft for public hearing during 2024 and the plan proposal during 2025.
 The progress of the zoning work can be followed on the City of Helsinki’s website at kartta.hel.fi/suunnitelmat.

 The future of the area